alberto-lazari/computer-science/real-time-systems/notes.md

 <!-- TODO: Look at end-to-end analysis for exam (p. ~315) -->

 ## WCET (Worst-Case Execution-Time) analysis
-To minimize worst cases euristics are used.
+To minimize worst cases heuristics are used.
 Average time is reduced by guessing

 Execution time can be controlled with:
 - High-level analysis: software control flow graph.
 It is done on the compiled binary, because compilers re-arrange code to make optimizations (ex. less jumps)
 - Low-level analysis: hardware-dependent.
 In modern hardware it's not always deterministic

 Both solutions are difficult -> hybrid analysis is actually used now: randomness and execution testing

+# Lecture 17 (08/05)
+## Multi-core
+Are tightly coupled systems, with shared memory.
+Multiprocessors can be
+- Homogeneous: cores of the same type (evolution mostly on real-time systems)
+- Heterogeneous: different kind of processors on the same system (CPU, GPU, TPU etc)

+### Cache levels
+L1 cache is needed because sharing the direct cache between more cores would extremely slow down the execution

+## WCET
+It is not composable anymore, because it depends on who is executing with

+Global scheduling may not be better than local scheduling